ORNL/curifactory/docs/0.5.0/_sources/index.rst.txt

 .. figure:: images/diagram.png
     :align: center

-Experiment management requires several aspects, including experiment orchestration, parameterization, caching, reproducibility, reporting, and parallelization.
+Experiment management must fulfill several tasks, including experiment orchestration, parameterization, caching, reproducibility, reporting, and parallelization.
-Existing projects such as MLFlow, MetaFlow, Luigi, and Pachyderm support these aspects in several different ways and to various degrees.
+Existing projects such as MLFlow, MetaFlow, Luigi, and Pachyderm support these tasks in several different ways and to various degrees.
-Curifactory provides a different opinion to these, with a heavier focus on supporting general research experiment workflows for individuals or small teams working primarily in python.
+Curifactory provides a different opinion, with a heavier focus on supporting general research experiment workflows for individuals or small teams working primarily in python.